 Enough control over my footwear

 It may seem funny, but we need a balanced point between flexibility and stability.
 That’s so biological!
-After flex and stability is ensured, we need greater grip within the shoes and beneath the outsole.
+After flex and stability are ensured, we need greater grip within the shoes and beneath the outsole.
 This is more experience that calculation.
-This is why, always rely on a renowned brand.
+This is why you need to rely on a renowned brand.
 Big old brands never let users down in basic needs.

 ‘Getting personal’ over time